-- Staff consistently complete diagnostic assessments for patients with a positive alcohol screen. - Staff consistently document the offer of further treatment to patients diagnosed with alcohol dependence. - Registered Nurse Care Managers receive motivational interviewing and health coaching training within 12 months of appointment to Patient Aligned Care Teams.
+- Staff consistently complete diagnostic assessments for patients with a positive alcohol screen. - Staff consistently document the offer of further treatment to patients diagnosed with alcohol dependence. - Managers ensure that patients with excessive persistent alcohol use receive brief treatment or are evaluated by a specialty provider within 2 weeks of the screening. - Registered Nurse Care Managers receive motivational interviewing training within 12 months of appointment to Patient Aligned Care Teams.